Gun Trust FAQs

-A:Unfortunately, a transfer fee must be paid to any transfer into the gun trust since the trust is a separate legal entity.
+A:Unfortunately, a transfer fee must be paid for any transfer into the gun trust since the trust is a separate legal entity.

 Q: Can I amend my Gun Trust?

-A: Yes, a gun trust may be modified at any time before to the settlor’s/grantor’s dies.
+A: Yes, a gun trust may be modified at any time before the settlor/grantor dies.